Last Updated on April 4, 2021 by Jim Ferri

 On a New York Winter Day Visit Fifth Avenue’s Shops

-See the fabulous (and fabulously expensive) stores along Fifth Avenue…Saks, Bergdorf Goodman, Henri Bendel, Tiffany, et al.…all along the stretch from 39th to 59th Streets.
+Unquestionably, one of the things to do in New York is to see the fabulous (and fabulously expensive) stores along Fifth Avenue…Saks, Bergdorf Goodman, Henri Bendel, Tiffany, et al.…all along the stretch from 39th to 59th Streets.

 At any time of year be sure to visit the towering Neo-Gothic St. Patrick’s Cathedral right across the street from Rockefeller Center.